pranavpr/cardinfo.github.io/_posts/2019-09-20-rupay-select-credit-debit-cards-launched.md

 ### Bottomline

 NPCI's RuPay is trying to catch up with premium offerings from Visa and MasterCard and introduction of RuPay Select is a step in right direction.
 These benefits will surely attract the premium segment of card users, however I don't see much value for super premium segment.
 I believe NPCI is trying bottom to top approach of acquiring segments and has offerings for lifestyle and premium segment set up now.
-I anticipate a launch of new tier equivalent to Visa Infinte and MasterCard World Elite in coming future.
+I anticipate a launch of new tier equivalent to Visa Infinite and MasterCard World Elite in coming future.

 _What's your take on RuPay Select cards?
 Let me know in comments below._